swimos/swimos-docs/src/_guides/http-ingestion.md

 - A runtime-providing `Plane`
 - A `main()` method that loads the Swim server

-we're completely done!
+We're completely done!
 A standalone, directly-runnable project can be found [here](https://github.com/swimos/cookbook/tree/master/http_ingestion).